Curricular Practical Training (CPT)

 - There is no limitation upon the length of time you may participate in CPT, but if you participate for twelve months or more of full-time CPT, you will not be eligible for Optional Practical Training (OPT).

-- You cannot work on-campus 20 hours per week or have a 50% RA/TA-ship while school is in session.
+- If you work on-campus 20 hours per week or have a 50% RA/TA-ship you are not eligible for Curricular Practical Training (CPT) while school is in session.
 If you have a summer RA/TA-ship and wish to apply for summer CPT, you should discuss this with your department.

 - You may not do full-time CPT in your final quarter (including summer).